DC Power Sources 271

 fossil fuels

-Naturally occurring organic fuels formed in the Earth's crust that can be burned to release stored energy.
+Any naturally occurring organic fuel formed in the Earth's crust that can be burned to release stored energy.
 Fossil fuels include petroleum, coal, and natural gas.

 friction

 A force that resists the movement of two objects sliding against each other.
-Friction can lead to mechanical efficiency losses.
+Friction causes heat that can lead to mechanical efficiency losses.

 frogleg-wound armature

-A series-parallel armature winding.
+An armature with windings connected in series-parallel.
 Frogleg-wound armatures are more common than lap- and wave-wound armatures.

-A device that uses gases to convert chemical energy into electrical energy.
+A device that converts chemical energy from gaseous or liquid fuels into electrical energy.
 Fuel cells are potentially very efficient power sources.

 generators